 If you have time before your appointment, use the information below to get ready for your medical evaluation.

 What you can do

-- Write down the date of your last tetanus shot.
-Frostbite increases risk of tetanus, so if you haven't been vaccinated or if your last shot was more than 10 years ago, your doctor may recommend that you be vaccinated.
+- Make a note of the date of your last tetanus shot.
+Frostbite increases risk of tetanus.
+If you haven't been vaccinated or if your last shot was more than 10 years ago, your doctor may recommend that you be vaccinated.